 Additionally, as long as your dog isn’t going to overrun your child while walking, allow the kids to hold the leash.
 If they’re too small still, they can hold it with you.
 Part of being a responsible dog owner is not only taking your dog out, but cleaning up the messes they leave.
 Be sure to bring doggie bags to grab fecal deposits and let your children learn that responsibility.

-Changing Out Water
+Change Out Water

 Just as we like fresh, clean water to drink, so does your dog.
 Prevention of bacteria growth or illness starts at the water bowl.
 This is certainly a job your children can handle doing.
 It’s a great small responsibility to have to simply refill the water bowl.